MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-manage-firewall-cli.md

 ### List firewall rules

 Use the `az mysql flexible-server firewall-rule list` command to list the existing server firewall rules on the server.
-Notice that the server name attribute is specified in the **--name** switch.
+The server name attribute is specified in the **--name** switch.

 ```azurecli-interactive
 az mysql flexible-server firewall-rule list --name mydemoserver